 I am the authority.
 You don't need to verify or check what I say because I am Paul.
 He doesn't do that.
 His response is praise God.
 These are Noble people.

 Now, why does Paul have that response?
 Because Paul understood that the truth can stand up to any amount of scrutiny.
 And because these Jews were looking into the Scriptures with sincerity, Paul knew they would find the truth.
 He knew they would find the truth, that Jesus is Messiah.
 That's why here at Gospel City, we regularly tell you not to believe anything you hear us teach simply because you hear us say it.

 But rather, we encourage you to be like the Berians and search the Scriptures for yourselves to see if what we're teaching you is true.
 We encourage you to fact check everything we say because when you have the truth, you don't need to be afraid of people questioning it or analyzing it.
 The truth can take it.
 And Jesus is the way the truth and the life.
 Now one other quick observation.

 Please note they searched what the scriptures.
 They did not search YouTube or Google or find some basement vlogger who did an expose on Paul's Ministry.
 Now here's my point.
 Part of critical thinking is going to valid sources.
 Okay?

-Because if you're not doing that, you're in an Echo Chamber, you're in a covet, yelling in and hearing your own voice come back and say, I knew I was right.
+Because if you're not doing that, you're in an echo chamber, you're in a cave, yelling in and hearing your own voice come back and say, I knew I was right.
 That's what you're doing.
 Critical thinking means understanding the arguments from the other side.
 So don't send me articles.
 Don't send me videos unless you've checked out the other side, because that's how critical thinking works.

 I'll give you two examples.
 They both have trigger alerts.
 Trigger alerts within trigger alerts.
 Okay, in Catholicism, the Pope can speak excathedra.
 That means his thoughts expressed through words are to be taken by Catholics on par with Scripture.